Taylor Swift’s evermore: Part 1

 Frozen

 Problems arise in evermore when characters don’t let go.
 Heartbreak freezes them in time.
-For example:

-• In right where you left me, the narrator’s boyfriend breaks the news to her that he met someone else.
+For example, in right where you left me, the narrator’s boyfriend breaks the news to her that he met someone else.
 She stays in that moment forever.

-• In the title song evermore, the narrator is stuck reliving past memories, while struggling with the classic betrayal/break-up combo we saw in folklore.
+In the title song evermore, the narrator is stuck reliving past memories, while struggling with the classic betrayal/break-up combo we saw in folklore.

-Outside, “time went on for everybody else” (right where).
+In all these stories, “time went on for everybody else” (right where).
 But for these three characters, the persistence of their heartbreak means lack of forward motion: “all [time] does is pause on the very moment all was lost” and “I stayed there” (right where, evermore).
 The weekend Dorothea spends with her ex seems to last forever and mean everything to her.
 But when they’re apart, “time flies messy as the mud on your truck tires” (damn season).

 Time only moves forward in evermore when characters let their heartbreak die.
 Then, something new can grow.